Run detail

 - Action accuracy measures how often held-out EEG windows were assigned the correct REST, OPEN, or CLOSE label.

-- Finger accuracy on non-REST windows isolates finger classification after removing EEG windows labeled REST.
+- Finger accuracy on non-rest windows isolates finger classification after removing EEG windows labeled rest.

 - These are EEG-window-level metrics and should not be interpreted as direct trial-level or online-control performance.